 If TSH alone is measured it will miss the person whose body cannot increase TSH levels in response to falling T4 or T3 levels.

 What about ‘reverse T3’

 Reverse T3 is similar in chemical makeup to normal T3 but it is a mirror image or isomer –think of the analogy of right versus left-hand gloves.
 The reverse T3 will bind to and block the ‘normal’ T3 binding site on the cell wall and prevent it from its normal activity.
 The clinical significance of reverse T3 is controversial – there is a suggestion that it helps to prevent weight-loss in starvation conditions such as famine.
-There definitely are colleagues who find measuring reverse T3 of value but I rarely check reverse T3 because there is no way directly to treat the high reverse T3 and also reverse T3 is a relatively expensive investigation
+There definitely are colleagues who find measuring reverse T3 of value but I rarely check reverse T3 because there is no way directly to treat the high reverse T3.
+In addition reverse T3 is a relatively expensive investigation.

 Nutrients and the Thyroid

 Adequate iodine levels are important to the body’s manufacture of thyroid hormone.
 Iron and zinc are among the important substances in the conversion of T4 into the much-more-potent T3.